noracsiszar/Python/README.md

 # Project number 4:
 - displaying Austrian Govies data for 1year term maturity bonds
 - analyzing HYPO bonds for Duration, Convexity, DV01 and YTM

+# Project number 5:
+- Contructing a BT Cerebro Engine for AAPL data from yahoo
+- using one signal
+- printing out total trades, graph, sharpe and analysis